dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 - **Technology Agnosticism**: Avoid naming specific tools.
 Focus on what needs to happen, not how.
 - **Developer Mindset**: Include review checkpoints; keep phases incremental.
 - **Standing on Giants' Shoulders**: Base design on proven methodologies; cite the foundations you're building on.
-- **Optimizing for the Future**: Design for rapid human-AI cycles; use simple commands ready for voice input.
+- **The Future We're Building Towards**: Design for rapid human-AI cycles; use simple commands ready for voice input.

 #### 6. Validate